A label die may look small, but its tolerance window is narrow. Too much depth damages the liner; too little depth tears the label during peeling.

 Kiss cutting cuts the label face and adhesive layer while leaving the release liner intact.
 The label shape is separated but remains carried by the roll or sheet.

-Rule height, material thickness, adhesive behavior and machine pressure must be considered together.
+Rule height, material thickness, adhesive behavior and machine pressure are considered together.

 How rule height is chosen